Dolybim/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script moves betty to my first directory
+This script deletes betty to my first directory